-- Do Not have anything in your pockets.
+- Do Not wear any jewelry or watches within MRI Zone 4. - Do Not have anything in your pockets.
 Be sure your pockets are empty of any objects that can be attracted to the magnet. - Do Not bring your purses and wallets with you into MRI Zone 4.
 The magnet will erase all credit cards, driver's license, ATM cards, etc. The magnetic strip will be erased and render them useless.